kadamczak/sainim/README.md

-# sainim
+# Sainim
-Animation tool for layered images
+MVVM WPF tool for creating animations from layered images